danpatrickoneill/Sprint-Challenge-Redux-Smurfs/README.md

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-- Actions are objects that must include a "type" and may also include some kind of payload that are passed to our reducer(s).
+- Actions are objects that must include a type and may also include some kind of payload that are passed to our reducer(s).
 Reducers take in those actions and, based on their type, pass a new state object to our store.
 The store holds onto our app state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?